 These short but impactful moments during school hours has actively opened an important dialogue on inclusion, helping young people learn to value this and respect, both in sport and everyday life.

 His development has been further supported by time spent shadowing experienced delivery staff.
-Being a higher education student himself, working alongside secondary aged children is not easy, yet his ability to lead small-group activities and support peers with challenging behaviour, shows his growing communication skills, making him a valued coach within the Foundation.
+Being a higher education student himself, working alongside secondary aged children is not easy, yet his ability to lead small-group activities and support peers with challenging behaviour, shows his growing communication skills, making him a valued coach within the Community Foundation.